-Courses designated as honors courses and eligible to receive extra grade point weighting in the calculation of student grade point averages will be those classes that have been approved as honors level courses by the University of California.
+Beginning with the 2002-2003 academic year, the only courses designated as honors courses that will receive an honors-designation and and eligible to receive extra grade point weighting in the calculation of student grade point averages-will be those classes that have been approved as an honors level courses by the University of California.
 All honors courses will be identified as having an (H) adjacent to the course title.
-Please contact your child's counselor for a list of classes that have been approved as an honors level course by the University of California.
+Please contact your child's counselor for a list of classes that have been approved as an honors-level course by the University of California.